7 Steps To Improve Customer Experience

 One of their more famous stories about customer attention surrounded an 89-year-old man who was snowed in at his Pennsylvania home around the holidays.
 His daughter was concerned about getting him food and called a bunch of stores to see if anyone had delivered.

-When organizations put in the extra effort with a customer, even when it’s not required, customers are sure to notice and appreciate you.
+When organizations put in the extra effort with a customer, even when it’s not required, customers will notice and appreciate you.
 Again, customers who receive this high level of care are likely to return more frequently.

 → Hiper-Personalization: The Next Level of Customer Service